jonthorell/PirateIsland/README.md

 5. Examining the skeleton did not use the correct key:value value.
 It used a hard-coded string.
 A left-over from some debugging.

+6. A similar problem as 5 was discovered for examining the ring.
+Both fixed.

 More to be added

 # Remaining bugs